Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

+with the variance of $\delta h_i^{(k)}$, denoted by $D_0$, and with the mean square of $\phi (h_i^{(k)})$, denoted by $\widetilde{C} _0$.
 Here, $\mathcal{N}(z)$ denotes a unit Gaussian distribution.
-The condition for the stability of the solution to Eq.(\ref{self-consistent_equation_fp}) is $1-a_1-2a_2>0$ and $a_1<1$, with
+The condition for the stability of a static solution to Eq.(\ref{self-consistent_equation_fp}) is given by

-Here, the angle bracket with subscript $0$ denotes averaging over the unperturbed dynamics.
-See Appendix \ref{perturbative_expansion_fixed_point} for the derivation.
+[see Appendix \ref{perturbative_expansion_fixed_point} for the derivation].
+Here, the angle brackets with subscript $0$ denote averaging over the unperturbed dynamics with $m(t)\equiv m_{\mathrm{f}}$.

 For $t\geq 0$, we perturbatively expand the dynamics around the fixed-point solution.
-We calculate how a perturbation in the mean activity, $\delta m(t)=m(t)-m_{\mathrm{f}}$, evokes a response in the correlation $D(t,s)$ and how the evoked response in the correlation generates additional fluctuations in the fluctuation term $\eta (t)$.
+We calculate how a change in the mean activity, $\delta m(t)=m(t)-m_{\mathrm{f}}$, evokes a response in the correlation $D(t,s)$ and how the evoked response in the correlation generates additional fluctuations in $\eta (t)$.
 We refer readers interested in the details of this analysis to Appendix \ref{perturbative_expansion_fixed_point}.
-From this analysis, we find that up to the first order, a self-consistent equation of the following form---with {\it i.i.d.} unit-Gaussian coefficients $\xi _{j\ell }$ and $\xi _{j\ell }^{\prime}$---must be satisfied:
+From this analysis, we find that up to the first order, a self-consistent equation of the following form---with {\it i.i.d.} unit-Gaussian coefficients $\xi _{j\ell }$ and $\xi _{j\ell }^{\prime}$ determined by the configuration of the random connectivity---must be satisfied: